-When Adam and family visit us in Cape Cod, it’s our tradition to try a bunch of new recipes and this year was no exception.
-This recipe for pork chops with peaches hit all the right notes: Spanish-influenced flavours, braised meat and kid friendly.
+When Adam and their family visit us in Cape Cod, it’s our tradition to try a bunch of new recipes and this year was no exception.
+This recipe for pork chops with peaches hit all the right notes: Spanish-influenced flavours, braised meat and kid-friendly.
 What’s not to like?

 A fabulous braised pork recipe bursting with rich peach flavour.
 Divine.

 - Total Time: 70

 - 4 bone-in pork chops, 1″ thick (about 12 oz each)

 - 60 ml or 4 tbsp olive oil, divided